Vovk.ts

 - _meta.json

-Controllers (static methods + decorators) compile into RPC modules with a consistent call signature: { params, query, body }.
-You can generate a single composed client or per-segment clients.
+Controllers compile into RPC modules with a consistent { params, query, body } call signature.
+Generate a single composed client or per-segment clients.
+See TypeScript Client.

 // ...